philhartung/aes67-monitor/README.md

 ```
 The app should then be installed.
 Audify (audio backend used) prebuilds are available for most major platforms and Node versions.
 If you need to build Audify from source, see https://github.com/almogh52/audify#requirements-for-source-build.

-After installation you an start the app with `npm start`.
+After installation you can start the app with `npm start`.

 ## Building
 To build a binary for your system, first install the app and then run: